-Paros is a beautiful Cycladic island only 2 hours by ferry from both Santorini and Mykonos.
+Paros is a beautiful Cycladic island only 2 hours by ferry from Santorini and 3 hours from Athens.
 Paros is best known for its great beaches, lively nightlife, and wonderful white-washed towns.
 I often describe Paros as a perfect mix of Mykonos (trendy clubs and restaurants) and Naxos (fantastic beaches and authentic inland villages).
 It’s a bit of both in all the best ways.
 Taking a ferry from Paros is the only way to access Antiparos, a smaller and more secluded island located just west of Paros.

 The 2024 Paros Travel Guide